shrutiupadhyay75/Netflix_SQL/README.md

 # Netflix SQL Analysis Project

+## OBJECTIVE
-**OBJECTIVE:-** The objective of this project is to analyze the ratings users amidst a vast genre of movies,premiered in duration/runtime objective.
+The objective of this project is to analyze the ratings users amidst a vast genre of movies,premiered in duration/runtime objective.

 ## Overview